Science Kids - Bringing Science & Technology TogetherScience for Kids

 Melting Chocolate

 Under what conditions does chocolate melt?
 Is it different for white and dark chocolate?
-Experiment with a range of conditions to find out!
+Experiment to find out!

 Chocolate science experiment